-You must create an unprivileged user.
-This user must own the external jobs (extjob) executable after the installation.
+Verify that the unprivileged user nobody exists on the system.
+The nobody user must own the external jobs (extjob) executable after the installation.

 The following operating system group and user are required for all installations:

 The Oracle Inventory group (oinstall)